 - Research that involves intentional directed intervention in a subject’s normal environment but does not include the study of any study drug

 - Analyses of already collected clinical data or human biological samples

 How do I submit my concept for review by Lilly? expand_more

 Please submit concept here

 What is a concept, a proposal, or a protocol? expand_more

 Concepts are an abbreviated study outline highlighting the indication and compound to be used.
-The concept is limited to 1,000 words or less.
+The concept is limited to 1,000 characters or less.

 Proposals are an abbreviated form of the protocol.
 The proposal includes but not limited to the study rationale, any related previous work, study hypothesis, objectives, design, population to be examined, sample size, and measures to be used.